 Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
-(Yes/No).
+Yes/No).
 If yes, provide information on proposed changes and rationale.
 2.4.1 - Implement a program, policies, and/or procedures to detect and eliminate illicit discharges into its MS4.
 The program shall include procedures for detection, identification of sources, and removal of nonstormwater discharges from the storm sewer system.
 This program shall address illegal dumping to the storm sewer system, shall include inventories and investigations of interior floor drains in buildings for evidence of cross connections between the storm and sanitary sewer systems, and shall include training for staff on how to respond to reports of illicit discharges.
-Fort Carson's illicit discharge program consists of education and training, spill response guidance and procedures, routine inspections, and illicit discharge surveys.
+Fort Carson's illicit discharge program consists of education and training, spill response guidance and procedures, routine inspections, and illicit discharge surveys which includes dry weather monitoring.
 Fort Carson's spill response guidance is provided via the Directorate of Public works homepage accessible by the URL provided on page 2.
-The Fort Carson spill response procedure is included in Attachment 14.
-The 2022 Spill Line Log is found in Attachment 17 11 Spill Reports were submitted I 2022.
-Attachment 18 shows an example.
-Wash rack cleanout tracker is found in Attachment 19 No.
+No 2.4.2 - Effectively prohibit, through ordinance or other regulatory mechanism available under the legal authorities of the MS4, non-stormwater discharges into the storm sewer system and implement appropriate enforcement procedures and actions Fort Carson's spill response guidance is provided via the Directorate of Public Works homepage, accessible by the URL provided on page 2.
+Fort Carson maintains an installation-wide Spill Prevention, Control, and Countermeasure Plan, as required by 40 CFR part 112 which addresses the storage and management of petroleum oil and lubricant (POL) products.
+The Installations Stormwater Pollution Prevention Plan (SWPPP) addresses spills and illicit discharges in Section 3.1.4.
+No